 The example above was a favorite “travel” tea bowl of a Japanese tea ceremony enthusiast.
 When it broke in transit, honoring it by having it mended using a nontraditional color (normally kintsugi uses gold, silver, or platinum) certainly gave it most vibrant new life.
 It is treasured by its owner for the whole series of memories it has accrued including this latest set.

-When I first encountered kintsugi, my first thought was about the time-transcending collaboration where the one who made the bowl, the forces that broke it, and the one who mended it all contributed.
+When I first encountered kintsugi, my first thought was about the time-transcending collaboration; the one who made the bowl, the forces that broke it, and the one who mended it all contributing.
 I could imagine the bowl held gently in the hand as it was fixed linking the spirit of the mender to the spirit of the maker, even if the maker was long dead.

-Addendum: This post was updated on 3/11/19 to include a most powerful video about the metaphoric power of kintsugi for a survivor.
+Addendum: This post was updated on 3/11/19 to include the video on the meaning of kintsugi for a survivor.